 - Christopher Hawk, M.D.
 Board Member Dr. Hawk is a board-certified family medicine physician practicing in Washington state at St. Joseph’s community hospital and the Lummi Nation Tribal Health Clinic.
 He is also an assistant professor at the University of Washington involved in research and clinical education.
 Before medicine, he worked internationally on remote construction projects and, through his travels and volunteer efforts for health organizations, witnessed how disparities in wealth, education, and access to healthcare can negatively affect outcomes.
 Seeking a career that could contribute to addressing these disparities, Dr. Hawk entered the medical and educational professions.
 Dr. Hawk obtained his undergraduate degree from the University of Hawaii and his medical degree from the Albert Einstein College of Medicine and completed his residency at the University of Washington.

-Board Member & Executive DirectorMr.
-Polin has more than 25 years of background as an attorney, accountant and advisor with broad experience in major transactions, financial matters and corporate governance, especially for healthcare entities and educational providers.
-Mr. Polin served as a partner for 15 years at the healthcare law firm of Epstein Becker Green and, a former Certified Public Accountant, he also previously worked at KPMG LLP.
+- Theodore Polin Board Vice Chair Mr. Polin has more than 25 years of background as an attorney, accountant and advisor with broad experience in major transactions, financial matters and corporate governance, especially for healthcare entities and educational providers.
+Mr. Polin served as a partner for 15 years at the healthcare law firm of Epstein Becker Green.
+A former Certified Public Accountant, he also previously worked at KPMG LLP.
 Growing up as the child of a university professor and author, he learned from an early age the profound benefits of education in helping oneself and others, a particularly powerful tool in the healthcare field.
 Mr. Polin received his undergraduate degree from St. John’s University and his law degree from the New York University School of Law.

-Board MemberMr.
-Wootten brings more than 20 years of financial expertise and community engagement to UMA.
-Currently a principal of Addison Advisors in Vermont, Mr. Wootten helps his clients with investment management and financial planning.
+- Matthew Wootten Board Member Mr. Wootten brings more than 20 years of financial expertise and community engagement to UMA.
+Currently a principal of Marble Trail Financial in Vermont, Mr. Wootten helps his clients with investment management and financial planning.
 Previously, Mr. Wootten worked as a portfolio manager and member of the Investment Committee at Rock Point Advisors and as a financial advisor at Morgan Stanley.
 Preceding his career in financial services, Mr. Wootten served as a Peace Corps volunteer and manager of a non-governmental organization (NGO) in Nicaragua, where he helped farmers improve their standard of living by converting to sustainable agriculture.
-Mr. Wootten also serves on the board of an organization helping the homeless across Vermont.
 Mr. Wootten received his undergraduate degree from Dickinson College and an M.B.A. from the University of Maryland.